 The guide is paid last and at first we thought this was going to happen at dinner but it actually happened at lunch in Aguas Calientes when we said our final goodbyes.

 Before coming to Peru I exchanged a bit of PEN from the local bank but there was no way I was going to convert enough for the whole trip.
-For my American friends, Amex has a pretty slick way to get foreign currency that comes straight to your door so try that out if you’re in a bind.
 So as with any other trip, I planned on withdrawing money along the way.

 Using my debit card I was able to successfully withdraw from several ATM’s.
 The key thing to pay attention to is whether the machine itself will charge you a fee or not.
 Stay away from those.
 ScotiaBank in Cusco worked pretty well for us.